TonySkorik/chronograph/README.md

 This action gets called before chronograph writes the start action message.

 To register such action for end operation use `WithOnEndAction(Action<Stopwatch, IReadOnlyList<object>> onEndAction)` builder method.
-This action has two arguments : an internal `Stopwatch` instance (stopped by the time the action is called) and a `IReadOnlyList<object>` with all of the end action parameters that contain specfied start action parameters, end action parameters and a string, containing elapsed operation time.
+This action has two arguments : an internal `Stopwatch` instance (stopped by the time the action is called) and a `IReadOnlyList<object>` with all the end action parameters that contain specified start action parameters, end action parameters and a string, containing elapsed operation time.
 This action gets called before chronograph writes the end action message.

 ```csharp